supervisely-ecosystem/interpolation-tracker-v1/README.md

 <br>

-3. Create classes with Polygon, Point or Rectangle shapes and then select objects on several frames.
-There can only be one selected object per class in a frame
+3. Create classes with Polygon, Point or Rectangle shapes and then draw figures on the several frames.
+There can only be one figure per object (class) in a frame

 4. Choose start frame (or range of frames via Select tool), in track settings select runned Interpolation Tracker app, direction and number of frames

 5. Click `Track` button.
-When an object on the starting frame is selected, tracking begins for that object.
-If no objects are selected, tracking starts for all of the objects on the frame.
-Be aware that tracking will not work if some class has only an object in the start frame and none in the tracking direction (see example below)
+When a figure on the starting frame is selected, tracking begins for that figure.
+If no figures are selected, tracking starts for all of the figures on the frame.
+Be aware that tracking will not work if some class has only a figure in the start frame and none in the tracking direction (see example below)

 # Track Examples